Quickstart

 offline.

-Because the Rick & Morty API is a black box we can’t instrument, the pack is T1: wall-clock currency, total-only quotes.
-That is the designed starting point for any API you can send queries to, measured at ~4% mean error on held-out queries (case study).
-Richer tiers need server-side instrumentation; see tier fidelity.
+Because the Rick & Morty API is a black box we can’t instrument, the pack is T1: wall-clock currency, total-only quotes — and for this API, the fit.
+On its held-out queries T1 measured ~96% accuracy (case study).
+The instrumented tiers (T2/T3) see per-resolver and shared work and need one server-side change; whether your API’s shape calls for them is in tier fidelity.

 3. Point it at your own API